edsoft-wpf/edx-platform/docs/en_us/course_authors/source/common_problems.rst

 Hints and Regular Expressions in Text Input Problems
 ====================================================

 You can provide hints that appear when students enter common incorrect answers in text input problems.
 You can also set a text input problem to allow a regular expression as an answer.
 To do this, you'll have to modify the problem's XML in the Advanced Editor.
-For more information, see :ref:`String Response`.

 The regular expression that the student enters must contain the part of the answer that the instructor specifies.
 For example, if an instructor has specified  ``<answer=".*example answer.*" type="regexp">``, correct answers include ``example answered``, ``two example answers``, or even ``==example answer==``, but not ``examples`` or ``example anser``.